scalabel/scalabel/README.md

 ## Try It Yourself

 Below is a quick way to install dependencies and launch the Scalabel server.
+After launching the server, you can directly jump to [how to use the tool](#using-scalabel).
+If you want to know more about the installation process, please check [additional tips](#installation-tips).

 **Note**: You only need to do either Step 3 or 4, but not both.